AshutoshanandSinha/WordsCount/README.txt

     - Main wrapper function for the other functions.

 max_heap.py
-    - Takes in a hash table and creates a max heap returning the top k key value pairs with the highest values.
+    - Class for max heap objects.
+These objects are used to create a max heap of hash key pairs.

 word_count.py
     - Takes in a .CSV or .txt file and creates a hash table